 Resources on reserve

 The Music Library's reserve collection includes several print and audio resources for musicianship and music theory training.
-Consult the following course reserve lists to view a selection of these materials, which can be requested at the 4th-floor service desk:
+Please ask for these materials at the 4th-floor service desk.

 An easy-to-use introduction to intervals, triad qualities, scales, short progressions, and diatonic and chromatic pitches.

 Covers rhythmic and melodic dictation (1 and 2 voices), intervals, chords, progressions, and scales.
 Although more complicated than Good Ear, Teoria offers more options and advanced exercises.

 eMusicTheory: Free resources